Skip to main content

 Should I trust industry reports or my own research more?

 Both have value, but your primary research is more relevant to your specific situation.
 Industry reports provide useful context (market size, growth trends, major players) but are written for general audiences.
 Your customer interviews reveal the specific pain points, workflows, and willingness to pay of your exact target market.
-Use industry reports for the big picture and primary research for actionable insights.
+Use industry reports for the big picture; use primary research for actionable insights.

 What if my market research shows the market is too small?